The Fellows of the New York Bar Foundation are members of

 to promote justice through the rule of law.

-The Fellows of The New York Bar Foundation have separate bylaws
+The Fellows of The New York Bar Foundation, established in 1974, have separate bylaws

 and officers from The New York Bar Foundation.
 Per the bylaws, The Fellows